SOARE at UMD

 Scientific research poster

 Students at two-year and four-year institutions are eligible.

-Sign up to attend a Research Internship Session below; select the date that works best for you!
-(Click on the date below to register)
+Sign up for a Research Internship Session below; select the best date for you!
+(Click on the date below to register.)

 All applicants must submit a personal statement and a supplemental essay.
 Applicants are encouraged to identify one or more AGNR faculty members with whom they are interested in working and explain why they would like to work with them.
 Learn more about AGNR graduate programs and faculty.

 - Personal statement.
 You must address the following statements: 600-700 word length; double-spaced, 12 font.